 Photo credit: Stephen Bilenky

-Working with MagLab scientists Amy McKenna and Huan Chen, Pica measured her samples on a 9.4- tesla x A tesla is a unit of magnetic field strength.
-A typical hospital MRI magnet has a field strength of 2 or 3 teslas. spectrometer.
+Working with MagLab scientists Amy McKenna and Huan Chen, Pica measured her samples on a 9.4- tesla x Tesla, or T, is a unit of magnetic field strength; a strong refrigerator magnet is .01 tesla, and a typical MRI machine is 1.5 to 3 tesla.
+The MagLab's strongest persistent magnet has a field of 45 teslas. spectrometer.
 The output, like any output of a complicated sample, looks like a jagged mountain range, with peaks representing differently massed fragments of different molecules.
 Pica's samples are extraordinarily complex mixtures, containing not just PFAS but other additives to the foam and contaminants from the environment.
 "The first time Amy sent me the list," she recalls, "there were over 20,000 peaks."

 Normally this wouldn't be a problem for the ICR machine, which has software to automatically label all of the different peaks in a mixture.
 After all, the facility routinely analyzes the makeup of petroleum samples containing tens of thousands of different kinds of molecules.
 But PFAS, explains Chen, "are a newly recognized contaminant, so the detection and characterization methods are not fully developed yet."
 The instrument's software could match the peaks with many other molecules in Pica's samples, but not PFAS.
 So she would have to write the software to do that herself.